mattandrews/gdp-map/README.md

-To open this app, run the following commands
+To open this app, run the following commands:

     npm install
     bower install
     node index.js
+    python -m SimpleHTTPServer

-Then open map.html in a browser
+Then open http://127.0.0.1:8000/map.html in a browser